Amor Chiquito

-Amor Chiquito is the fourth album released by Mexican rock band Fobia on December 22, 1995.
+Amor Chiquito is the fourth album released by Mexican rock band Fobia in 1995.
 Of previous albums, "Amor Chiquito" possesses a broader range of melodies, from Hard Rock tunes ("Revolución sin manos", "Descontrol"), to more melodic themes ("Hipnotízame", "Vivo"), to pop songs like "Sin querer".
 Fobia's signature sound does not change, staying true to its eclectic lyrics full of surreal imagery.

 Ten more years would pass before Fobia would sit together again to record another LP.